hcarrascos/hcarrascos/README.md

 ## 👨‍💻 About Me

 I'm a Mechanical Engineer currently working as a Manufacturing Engineer, with hands-on experience in **design engineering, customer support, and account management**.
-My journey has been driven by a passion for **data-driven decision making** and a relentless curiosity to solve real business problems.
+My journey has been driven by [...]

-I’m actively seeking new opportunities in **business analytics**: Data Analyst, Data Scientist, Data Engineer—or anything that lets me transform data into actionable insights and drive continuous improvement!
+I’m actively seeking new opportunities in **business analytics**: Data Analyst, Data Scientist, Data Engineer—or anything that lets me transform data into actionable insights and drive continu[...]

 ---

+> **🚀 Career Update:**
+> I am currently completing the **Google Data Analytics** course to support my career change!
+>
+> Feel free to reach out if you want to know more about my journey.

 ## 🛠️ Top Skills